Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Introduction

-\begin{theorem}[Informal Statement] Consider any $n$-node graph.
-Then, there exists a distributed Laplacian solver in the $\hybrid$ model with round complexity $O(n^{o(1)} \log(1/\epsilon))$, where $\epsilon > 0$ represents the error of the solver. \end{theorem}
+\begin{restatable}{theorem}{thmLaplacianHybrid} Consider any $n$-node graph.
+There exists a distributed Laplacian solver in the $\hybrid$ model with round complexity $n^{o(1)} \log(1/\eps)$, where $\eps > 0$ is the error of the solver. \end{restatable}

-The formal statement of this theorem is deferred to \Cref{corollary:hybrid}.
-Observe that our result in $\hybrid$ applies to arbitrary graphs, implying a remarkably fast subroutine for solving a Laplacian system.
-As a result, we corroborate the observation that a very limited amount of global power can lead to substantially faster algorithms for certain optimization problems, strongly supplementing a recent line of work \cite{DBLP:conf/soda/AugustineHKSS20,10.1145/3382734.3405719,feldmann2020fast,censorhillel2020distance,gotte2020timeoptimal}.

-As we previously alluded to, both of these theorems are obtained through a unifying approach, and we consider this to be an important conceptual contribution of our work.
-Indeed, the connecting thread is an extension of the Ghaffari-Haeupler framework of low-congestion shortcuts \cite{DBLP:conf/soda/GhaffariH16}.
-One of our key observations is that the round complexity of the distributed Laplacian solver of Forster et al. \cite{DBLP:journals/corr/abs-2012-15675} can be refined based on the solution of what we call the \emph{congested} part-wise aggregation problem, without requiring additional technical work.
-In the $\congest$ model, we reduce the congested variant to the standard part-wise aggregation problem, leveraging the recent powerful result of Ghaffari and Haeupler \cite{DBLP:journals/corr/abs-2008-03091}.
-In the $\hybrid$ model, we employ certain communication primitives developed in \cite{DBLP:conf/spaa/AugustineGGHSKL19} for dealing with congested part-wise problems.
-A byproduct of our results is that the framework of low-congestion shortcuts interacts particularly well with the $\hybrid$ model, as was previously observed in \cite{anagnostides2021deterministic}.
+This implies a remarkably fast subroutine for solving a Laplacian system in $\hybrid$ under arbitrary topologies.
+As a result, we corroborate the observation that a very limited amount of global power can lead to substantially faster algorithms for certain optimization problems, supplementing a recent line of work~\cite{Censor-Hillel21:On,DBLP:conf/soda/AugustineHKSS20,10.1145/3382734.3405719,feldmann2020fast,censorhillel2020distance,gotte2020timeoptimal,Kuhn22:Routing,Coy22:Nearshortest}.
+Furthermore, our framework based on the congested part-wise aggregation problem allows for a unifying treatment of both (Supported-)$\congest$ and $\hybrid$, and we consider this to be an important conceptual contribution of our work.
+Indeed, as we previously explained, both of our accelerated Laplacian solvers rely on faster algorithms for solving the congested part-wise aggregation problem.
+In particular, for (Supported-)$\congest$ we have already described our approach in detail, while in the $\hybrid$ model we employ certain communication primitives developed in \cite{DBLP:conf/spaa/AugustineGGHSKL19} for dealing with congestion in part-wise aggregations.
+A byproduct of our results is that the framework of low-congestion shortcuts interacts particularly well with the $\hybrid$ model, as was also observed in~\cite{anagnostides2021deterministic}.